Making the Transition to Retirement: Will You Be Ready to Retire?

 Making the transition from earning a regular paycheck to sustainability in retirement presents a crossroads in your financial life.
 Financial planning and budgeting for this transition should be approached thoughtfully and strategically.
 It’s important to develop a plan that considers your short-term income and financial needs, but also projects ahead to cover you for the unknowns of the future.

 Let your Retirement Income Planning Specialist guide you through your current spending habits at a weekly or bi-weekly basis.
 Evaluate your short-term, intermediate and long-term income considerations to prepare to transition to your retirement income.
-Use Citizens & Northern Bank’s Retirement Savings Duration calculator
+Use C&N’s Retirement Savings Duration calculator

 to see how long your current retirement savings will last.